 A FAVR reimbursement program has three main components:

-- Rates based on a standard vehicle
+- Rates are based on a standard vehicle

 - Location-specific calculation of payments